GaryLiu152/chemprop_abaucin/README.md

 # chemprop_abaucin
-Personal branch of chemprop used to predict the antibiotics Abaucin
+Personal branch of chemprop used to predict the antibiotic Abaucin